wasubu/mino-anki-addons/README.md

 just go to Tools > Import Note Types...

 ## TODOS - what the future holds
-- [ ] This repo should be ranamed to 'mino-anki' as this repo does more than hold my add-ons and scripts
+- [ ] This repo should be ranamed to 'mino-anki' as this repo does more than hold my add-ons and scripts.
+- [ ] Add record of my brothers addon / note types as well but I'm not sure where to put those things.